How can I get financial help if I have a Universal Credit sanction?

 You will have to repay the loan through deductions each month from your Universal Credit when your sanction ends, and the loan is repaid in full.

-If you are struggling to meet your basic needs because you're paying back a hardship payment, you should speak to a welfare benefits advisor as they can ask the DWP to reduce the rate you make your repayments at.
+If you are struggling to meet your basic needs because you're paying back a hardship payment, you should speak to a welfare benefits advisor, as they can ask the DWP to reduce the rate at which you make your repayments.

 Appealing a hardship payment decision